Stories from the Field: Business Process Improvement Project Pays Off for Manufacturer

 Business Process Improvement Project Pays Off for Manufacturer: A Story from the Field

-As part of Ultra’s independent ERP consultant team, I recently partnered with a manufacturing company for a business process improvement project during an ERP evaluation and selection engagement.
+Ultra’s independent ERP consultant team recently partnered with a manufacturing company for a business process improvement project during an ERP evaluation and selection engagement.
+This is their business process improvement success story.

 The US-based valve manufacturer designs and manufactures fluid control valves and components for leading OEMs in aerospace, defense, nuclear and power, land and sea and other key vertical markets.
 The company operates out of a state-of-the-art production and test facility.